mrthomware/1.Projects/Simple_Calculator_Project/Simple_Calculator_Project_PM/3.Tasks/Task Description.md

 This detailed task description aids in providing a clear understanding of what is expected, the resources and time required, and how the task fits into the overall project.
 It also facilitates effective monitoring and adjustments as needed throughout the project lifecycle.

 ---
-Certainly!
-Here’s the detailed task description applied to all key tasks in the Simple Calculator Project, following the template provided.
+# Applied to the Simple Calculator Project

 ---

-### Task Description
+# Task Description

 #### Task 1: Requirements Gathering
 - **Task Owner**: Requirements Analyst Team, led by Project Manager John Doe